 If there is a sudden tightening (i.e. narrowing or constriction) of blood vessels in an area of the body, it reduces blood flow and oxygen to that area.
 This sudden tightening of vessels is known as vasospasm.
-A baby breastfeeding in a shallow latch can trigger a nipple vasospasm which can cause a burning or stabbing pain in the nipple(s).
+If a baby breastfeeds in an uncomfortable or shallow latch (has mostly nipple in their mouth without plenty of breast tissue) this can trigger a nipple vasospasm which can cause a burning or stabbing pain in the nipple(s).
 And when a constriction of blood vessels happens deeper in the breast, it can cause deep stabbing or shooting pains in the chest—this collection of symptoms is known as mammary constriction syndrome.

 Causes of mammary constriction syndrome

 Tension in a mother’s shoulders or chest can cause her pectoral muscles beneath the glandular tissue in the breast to press on the blood vessels that supply the breast and nipples.
 Tension may have several causes including the way a mother is sitting to breastfeed for long periods or the tensing of her shoulders in anticipation of a very painful latch.
 Edith Kernerman explains;